Vanishing of l^2-cohomology as a computational problem: Preliminaries on Turing machines

-\begin{proposition} There is an algorithm which given a Turing machine $M$ produces a read-only Turing machine $\cal R(M)$ with two tape heads such that there is a word which $M$ accepts iff there is a word $\cal R(M)$ accepts. \end{proposition} \begin{proof}
+\begin{proposition} There is an algorithm which given a Turing machine $M$ produces a read-only Turing machine $\cal R(M)$ with two tape heads such that there is a word which $M$ accepts if and only if there is a word which $\cal R(M)$ accepts. \end{proposition} \textit{Sketch of proof.} Let us describe $\cal R(M)$ explicitly. $A(\cal R(M))$ consists of the symbol \textsc{next configuration}, the elements of $S(M)$ and the elements of $A'(M):= (A(M)\cup{\textsc{empty}})\times\{0,1\}$.